-- Support Liberty Transit by identifying short term operational issues such as low on-time performance, low ridership routes and stops, and misaligned route schedules for shift-based employment and university classes. - Coordinate with new TPO First Transit to identify issues and opportunities that require short term service modifications. - Work collaboratively with Liberty Transit to identify data gaps that will compromise the efficiency of the upcoming Transit Development Plan (TDP).
+- Support Liberty Transit by identifying short term operational issues such as low on-time performance, low ridership routes and stops, and misaligned route schedules for shift-based employment and university classes. - Coordinate with TPO First Transit to identify issues and opportunities that require short term service modifications.

 - Perform GIS collection, organization, and mapping analysis.
-Data collection includes population trends, socioeconomic information, current and future land use data, environmental features, transportation networks, jurisdictional boundaries, and other data needed for effective transportation planning. - 5307 Sidewalk project planning - Implement Transit Coordination and Bicycle/Pedestrian Facilities Plan - Coordinate implementation of Hinesville's Transit Development Plan. - Reports and other documents and supporting documentation will be prepared and provided to GDOT as needed. - Add to the MPA's multi modal transportation networks by review and comment on development plans, traffic studies, and reports. - Seek public comment on levels of service for highways and multimodal by use of surveys, maintain current data for the traffic demand model (TDM), and provide the data set for project analysis and/or prioritization. - Development plans reviewed for transit opportunities and adequacy of multi-modal infrastructure.
+Data collection includes population trends, socioeconomic information, current and future land use data, environmental features, transportation networks, jurisdictional boundaries, and other data needed for effective transportation planning. - 5307 Sidewalk project planning - Reports and other documents and supporting documentation will be prepared and provided to GDOT as needed. - Add to the MPA's multi modal transportation networks by review and comment on development plans, traffic studies, and reports. - Seek public comment on levels of service for highways and multimodal by use of surveys, maintain current data for the traffic demand model (TDM), and provide the data set for project analysis and/or prioritization. - Development plans reviewed for transit opportunities and adequacy of multi-modal infrastructure.